MagicJinn/MagicJinn/README.md

 ## MrBeastify

 MrBeastify is a browser extension inspired by [MrBeastify.com](https://mrbeastify.com) that adds MrBeast to every YouTube thumbnail.
-It’s in its final state and no longer actively developed, but it's still maintained, adding extra images each month, as well as fixing bugs caused by youtube frontend changes.
+It's feature-complete and no longer actively developed, but it's still maintained, adding extra images each month, as well as fixing bugs caused by youtube frontend changes.
 It works on Chrome, Edge, and Firefox, and was built for compatibility and optimized for speed and filesize.

 **Language: Javascript**<br>
 **Technologies: Browser Extensions**